How to Debrief After Swinging With Your Partner (A Simple Framework)

 When the debrief reveals bigger issues (jealousy loops, boundary breaks, or resentment)

-Read our detailed guide: When the debrief reveals bigger issues (jealousy loops, boundary breaks, or resentment) - How to Debrief After Swinging With Your Partner (A Simple Framework)
+Read our detailed guide: When the debrief reveals bigger issues

 - In het kort: Debrief within 24 hours, then again after a few days.